JabinTasnimUrmy/my-projects/repofinder-chatbot/README.md

-├── app.py                             # The main application file: runs the Flask web server ├── config.py                          # Loads secret API keys from the .env file ├── requirements.txt                   # Lists all Python libraries needed for the project ├── .env                               # Your private file for secret API keys (do not share) └── README.md                          # Your project's documentation (for GitHub)
+├── app.py                             # The main application file: runs the Flask web server ├── config.py                          # Loads secret API keys from the .env file ├── requirements.txt                   # Lists all Python libraries needed for the project ├── .env                               # Private file for secret API keys (do not share) └── README.md                          # Project's documentation
 ```

 ---